 The mission of Harding’s Mental Health and Wellness program is to prepare counselors to provide caring, compassionate and competent counseling services in a variety of settings to a diverse population.
 To that end, students will be provided with current, practical, and ethical education consistent with Harding’s Christian foundations equipping them to be effective counselors capable of facilitating health change, growth and development.

-Admission Requirements for the MS/EDS in Clinical Mental Health Counseling:
+Admission Requirements for the Ed.S. in Marriage and Family Counseling/Therapy:

 - Successfully complete the Miller Analogies Test (MAT) with a minimum score of 385 or the Graduate Record Examination (GRE) with a minimum score of 900 in combined verbal and quantitative scores on the GRE tests taken prior to August 1, 2011.
 On GRE tests taken on or after August 1, 2011, the required score for the combined verbal and quantitative will be 286.
 When requesting the score from the Educational Testing Service please reference Harding University code 6267.

 - Abide by the university Code of Conduct.
-Counseling students must also abide by the Graduate Policies and Procedures and the Professional Counseling Student Handbook.
+Counseling students must also abide by the Graduate Policies and Procedures and the Mental Health and Wellness Handbook.

-- All applicants are required to submit a Graduate College Application Service (GradCAS) application via the GradCAS website.
+- Applicants are required to submit a Graduate College Application Service (GradCAS) application via the GradCAS website.

 - Candidates will need to go to this website and complete the web application, submit GradCAS application fees, and send official transcripts from each university attended to GradCAS.

 - In addition, applicants must submit letters of reference that focus on the applicant’s academic and professional abilities.